Dallas Arts

 Dallas Museum of Art

 DESCRIPTION: This museum features one of the largest collections of post-1945 art in the Southwest.
-It has the second largest program for school children among art museums nationwide.
-DMA has one of the best African Art collections in the Southwest and its senior curator of African & Art of the Americas is Dr. Roslyn Adele Walker, former director of the African Art Museum of the Smithsonian Institution.
-DMA also presents numerous programs, exhibits, films, activities year round.
-During Summer months on Thursday evenings, DMA hosts Jazz Under the Stars.
+It has the second-largest program for school children among art museums nationwide.
+DMA has one of the best African Art collections in the Southwest, and its senior curator of African & Art of the Americas is Dr. Roslyn Adele Walker, former director of the African Art Museum of the Smithsonian Institution.
+DMA also presents numerous programs, exhibits, films, and activities year-round.
+During the Summer months on Thursday evenings, DMA hosts Jazz Under the Stars.

 ADMISSION: Adults $10,